How to File a Tax Extension – Get More Time for Filing Your Returns

 You will have to meet certain requirements before you can use it.
 That’s why certain companies offer various computer programs to help with income tax return filing.

 You may choose one that provides an option for IRS tax extension requests.
-Some people still prefer to send their IRS tax return forms via mail despite these online tools.
+Despite these online tools, some people still prefer to send their IRS tax return forms via mail.

 If you’re one of these folks, follow these steps to file a tax extension without using e-filing tools:

 2. Look for the Current Revision section.
-You’ll find the link to the latest version below that.
+You’ll find the link to the latest version below.

 3. This will open a PDF version of IRS Form 4868.
 You fill it out using your computer’s internet browser.
 Click each section and fill in the information.
 You may also do this on your smartphone, especially if a PDF reader is installed.